-C. Terms of Office
+D. Terms of Office

 - 1. The terms of office of the superintendent, assistant superintendent, and secretary shall be for four years.
 Elections shall alternate to provide for the elections of no more than one executive officer per year. - 2.
 In the event the assistant superintendent is not a pastor, any elected general presbyter will serve a four year term. - 3.
-The term of office for the executive presbyters shall be for three years, and not to exceed two terms in succession, elections alternating and electing three people, or the number necessary to bring the number of elected executive presbyters to 8 members, at least one of whom must be an Ordained female, elected at large.
-No less than five members of the Executive Presbyter shall be current lead pastors.
+The term of office for the executive presbyters shall be for three years, and not to exceed two terms in succession, elections alternating and electing three people, or the number necessary to bring the number of elected executive presbyters to 8 members, one of whom must be an Ordained female, elected at large.
 This additional member will be a position reserved for an Ordained female.
 The designation of this position does not limit other Ordained females being nominated and elected for one of the other 7 member places on the executive presbytery. - 4.
 The term of office for sectional presbyters shall be for two years.
 Presbyter elections will be held on even numbered years for all sections.
-In case of a vacancy a special election will be held to fill out the unexpired term. a replacement will be selected by the Executive Leadership Team and ratified by the Executive Presbytery to fill out the unexpired term.
+In case of a vacancy a special election will be held to fill out the unexpired term.

-D. Nominations and Elections
+E. Nominations and Elections

-1. All nominations for district offices except for secretary shall be nominated by secret ballot.
+- 1. All nominations for district offices except for secretary shall be nominated by secret ballot.
 A nominating ballot for the office of executive presbyter, the office of General Presbyter (if required), and for non-resident executive presbyter shall be sent to each qualified voter in the Arkansas district during the first two weeks of January.
 To be accepted as a nomination, the ballot must be returned to the district office by the last day of February.
 The nominees shall be contacted as to their qualifications and willingness to serve.
-The district superintendent shall appoint a committee, ratified by the Executive Presbytery, to determine the qualifications of each individual nominated for Executive Presbyter.
 Those who are qualified and willing to serve will then be presented at the next District Council as the nominees for the office of executive presbyter, the office of general presbyter (if required) or non-resident executive presbyter nominee.
-The first ballot would

-- then be the first electoral ballot.
+The first ballot would then be the first electoral ballot.
 This procedure shall not infringe upon the rights of any incumbent or nominee.
 All names shall be balloted upon until one receives a two-thirds majority of all votes cast, and, if no such majority is reached after the second electoral ballot, all names are to be eliminated except the three highest. - 2.
-The secretary of the district shall be elected in the following manner: The Executive District Presbytery, serving as a nominating committee, shall be entrusted with responsibility of making careful investigation concerning the qualifications and general fitness of available men ordained ministers for this strategic position and shall select by secret ballot one or more names for this office to be presented to the district council in session for election.
-The district superintendent shall appoint a committee, ratified by the Executive Presbytery, to interview and assess the qualifications of each individual nominated.
-Those who are qualified and willing to serve will then be presented at the next District Council as the nominees for the office of district secretary.
+The secretary of the district shall be elected in the following manner: The Executive Presbytery, serving as a nominating committee shall be entrusted with responsibility of making careful investigation concerning the qualifications and general fitness of available men for this strategic position and shall select by secret ballot one or more names for this office to be presented to the district council in session for election.
 In this election, the first ballot shall be declared a nominating ballot with the privilege given to the body of adding nominations to those presented by the nominating committee.
 Election shall be by secret ballot.
 A two-thirds majority is required for election. - 3.
 On any elected office in which the bylaws spell out a pre-nominating process, additional nominees cannot be made at the district council in session unless the bylaws specifically spell out that option for a particular office.